AvinashS97/reactJs/src/source.md

   * Access environment variables in your JavaScript code by using process.env.
 For example, const apiKey = process.env.REACT_APP_API_KEY.

 # V86: Dynamic Routing in React: Get Params Value and Fetch API Data for a Single Movie
+  * Dynamic routing in React using React Router is powerful and enables handling dynamic URLs, parameters, and nested routes efficiently.

+# V87: Handle Contact Form Data with React Touter From Component & Action